darenasc/data-science-for-good/README.md

 * [The Edinburgh Futures Institute](https://efi.ed.ac.uk)

 ## Resources & Data Sources
+* [UN Secretary-General’s Roadmap for Digital Cooperation](https://www.un.org/en/content/digital-cooperation-roadmap/).
+Roadmap advancing a safer, more equitable digital world, one which will lead to a brighter and more prosperous future for all.
 * [Open Corporates](https://opencorporates.com).
 The largest open database of companies in the world.
 * [Data Collaboratives](http://datacollaboratives.org).
 Data Collaboratives are a new form of collaboration, beyond the public-private partnership model, in which participants from different sectors — in particular companies - exchange their data to create public value.
 * [The Humanitarian Data Exchange](https://data.humdata.org).
 Find, share and use humanitarian data all in one place.